×

 When we asked people about industries and career opportunities in Budapest, they reponded:

 "Foreigners often find work in Budapest in a variety of industries, such as hospitality, tourism, IT, finance, and education.
 Many foreigners also work as English language teachers, translators, and interpreters.
-Additionally, there are opportunities for foreigners to work in the creative industries, such as graphic design, web development, and video production," explained one expat living in Budapest, Hungary.
+Additionally, there are opportunities for foreigners to work in the creative industries, such as graphic design, web development, and video production," wrote one member in Budapest.

-"-Service centers (high-end call centers for major international companies) -Business and conversational English teaching," said one expat in Budapest.
+"-Service centers (high-end call centers for major international companies) -Business and conversational English teaching," remarked one expat who made the move to Budapest.

 What is life like in Budapest?